trevbhatt/trevbhatt.github.io/scooter_project.md

 <img src="images/austin_scooter.jpg">

 **Project description:** Now ubiquitous, the electric scooter cruises through bike lanes and sidewalks of every major US city.
 In order to stay competitive, operating companies need to ensure their scooters or e-bikes are highly utilized.
 They must ensure that their fleets are in place to meet demand.
 Using data provided by the city of Austin, TX, I implemented various machine learning strategies to predict optimal fleet distribution.
+To jump directly to the Facebook Prophet model, [click here](#Facebook Prophet)

 ### Importing and Cleaning the data